axoplasma/AxoInstruct/README.md

 The prep action parses the XML file and automatically displays the first cue for all categories (music/lighting/visuals).
 You don't have to manually select the first cue.

 ### Selecting cues
 Example action: `[] instruct v 2` -- where "v" denotes the category visuals, "l" as in lighting and "m" as in music.
 "2" displays the second cue as well as the two subsequent cues.
-If you choose a number that is larger than the specified numbers of cues (like 1337), the display will show `--`.
+If you choose a number that is larger than the specified number of cues (like 1337), the display will show `--`.

 ![](images/AxoInstruct_Social01.png)